 This meeting will provide one of the first opportunities in a long time for cardiac surgeons, trainees and anyone with an interest in heart valve disease to meet in person.

-During this meeting, aimed at senior trainees and junior consultants in Cardiothoracic Surgery, indications and helpful guides for the treatment of these patients will be presented by a diverse faculty from all over the U.K. who are experts in the field.
+During this meeting, aimed at all those who are interested in Heart Valve Disease, indications and helpful guides for the treatment of these patients will be presented by a diverse faculty from all over the U.K. and abroad who are experts in the field.

 There are many factors that determine how such patients are treated surgically on the day and we are privileged to have as a speaker, Professor Rhonda Flin an eminent psychologist from The University of Aberdeen who is an expert in Human Factors and who is involved with the NOTSS programme at the Royal College of Surgeons of Edinburgh.

-During the meeting, selected complex heart valve disease case discussions submitted by trainees will also be discussed in an MDT type forum.
+During the meeting, selected complex heart valve disease case discussions submitted by trainees and students will also be discussed in an MDT-type forum.
 Prizes will be awarded for the best presentations.

 Submission deadline: Friday 30 April 2021

 Open to: All pre-clinical and clinical cardiothoracic students and trainees.

 We would like to thank our sponsors 3-D Matrix, AtriCure Inc and R&D Surgical Ltd for their support of this meeting.
 Please note that the scientific programme and content has not been influenced in any way by the sponsors.